DarshanWalchale/CP-Assignment/ReadMe.txt

 			*	Can request vendors and other libraries for new books (title, author, vendor\library name required).
 				All requests made by the library are stored in sentRequests.txt.
 Text files named the respective vendor/library records all requests made to it along with the name of the requesting library (LIMITATION %)
-			*	Other libraries can make requests for books in this library (title, author,library name required).
+			*	Other libraries can make requests for books in this library (title, library name required).
 				Search option is given here to find books in the current library.
-All requests are stored in recvdRequests.txt
+All requests are stored in recvdRequests.txt.

 			*	Option to display all sent requests and received requests for current library

 		6. Review Admin Privileges